Aaron Hernandez Suicide Note? Clues Emerge About Why Former NFL Star Took His Life, But Answers Are Elusive

 “Despite some pretty wild and baseless speculative allegations made about piles of money, there are no piles of money,” John Fitzpatrick told a judge (via the Associated Press).

-But with no suicide note, the mystery of Aaron Hernandez’s suicide will likely never be answered in full.
+However, with no suicide note, the mystery of Aaron Hernandez’s suicide will likely never be answered in full.

-[Featured mage by Jared Wickerham/Getty Images]
+[Featured Image by Jared Wickerham/Getty Images]